iadvize/documentation/Documentation.md

 You can use previous filters.
 *   In order to have more accurate results, only available operators are displayed in the default view.
 *   If you want to display offline operators, we invite you to use the `connected` filter.
+Please note that you will only see agents that logged in to the iAdvize platform at least once.
 *   If your operators have `skills` or `groups`, you need to specify it in your request.

 #### Get operator's live availability